 One of the finer comforts in life is having a well-stocked freezer.
 Before our family became gluten free, I regularly bought packaged frozen lasagna, pizza, and hot pockets (mmm, hot pockets) to pop in the oven on a busy weekday night when I forgot to plug in the slow cooker.

-This really isn't a possibility now: not only is packaged gluten free food terrible expensive, I'm just not comfortable feeding the family manufactured food on a regular basis.
+This really isn't a possibility now: not only is packaged gluten free food terribly expensive, I'm just not comfortable feeding the family manufactured food on a regular basis.

 So I've combined two of my favorite loves into one completely awesome package: Slow Cooker TV Dinners.